 4) Courses need to be fundamentally equivalent in content and level to Southeastern’s courses.

 5) No credit will be given for transfer courses in which a grade lower than a “C” was earned.

 6) All students who wish to transfer an English course equivalent to EN 101 or EN 102 must demonstrate competence on an English Proficiency Exam.

-7) Any courses from an unaccredited college must be proven by examination or by probationary residence.
-The student must complete his/her first 24 hours of coursework with at least a 2.00 GPA to satisfy the requirements for probationary residence.
+7) Any courses from an unaccredited college must be verified by examination or by probationary residence.
+The student must complete the first 24 hours of coursework with at least a 2.00 GPA to satisfy the requirements for probationary residence.
 No more than 30 hours of unaccredited college credit will be allowed to transfer in.
 Any appeals to this policy must be submitted in writing to the Registrar.
-Upon receipt, the Registrar, the chair of the major department and the Academic Dean, may award additional credit.
+Upon receipt, the Registrar, the chair of the major department, and the Academic Dean, may award the requested credit.

-8) Academic credits will not be transferred from a known degree mill as defined by the Council for Higher Education Accreditation (CHEA) on their website (chea.org).
+8) Academic credits will not be transferred from a known degree mill as defined by CHEA (CHEA.org).

-9) Upon enrolling, approval is required by the department chair or program coordinator for any courses taken to fulfill the requirements of a degree from Southeastern.
-Please contact the Office of the Registrar for the appropriate forms.
-If no prior permission is given for the taking of a course at another institution, the course may not be allowed to be transferred in for credit.
+9) An enrolled student must acquire approval by the department chair or program coordinator for any course taken at another institution and intended to fulfill the requirements of a degree from Southeastern.
+For the appropriate forms, students may contact the Office of the Registrar.
+If no prior permission has been given for the taking of a course at another institution, the course in question may not be allowed to be transferred in for credit.

 Credit by Examination: High school students may receive up to 15 semester hours of credit through the College Level Examination Program (CLEP) and the Advanced Placement Examination (provided the grade is 3 or better).
 Interested students should contact their high school principal or the Office of the Registrar for details.